Interaction between dark energy and dark matter: observational constraints from OHD, BAO, CMB and SNe Ia: Observational data

-As is known, the baryonic oscillations at recombination are expected to leave baryonic acoustic oscillations (BAO) in the power spectrum of galaxies.
-The expected BAO scale depends on the scale of the sound horizon at recombination, and on transverse and radial scales at the mean redshift $z_{BAO}=0.35$ of galaxies in the survey. \citet{Eisenstein05} measured the quantity
+As is well known, the baryonic oscillations at recombination are expected to leave baryonic acoustic oscillations (BAO) in the power spectrum of galaxies.
+The acoustic peak in the galaxy correlation function has now been detected over a range of redshifts from $z=0.1$ to $z=0.7$, which provides a standard ruler measuring the distance ratio